CDHB

 What does it do?

-Rifabutin is used to treat or prevent tuberculosis and other infections.
+Rifabutin is an antibiotic used to treat and prevent bacterial infections.

 Before you start